slackapi/bolt-js/docs/_future/getting_started_future.md

 To build a next-generation app with Bolt for JavaScript, you'll first need to get the Slack CLI set up on your machine.
 You can follow the [Quickstart Guide](https://api.slack.com/future/quickstart) to get instructions on how to manually or automatically install it based on your operating system.

-Since we won't be using Deno to build or migrate our next-generation app, you can skip any instructions related to installing Deno or creating an app using a Deno template.
+Since we won't be using Deno to build or setup an existing next-generation app, you can skip any instructions related to installing Deno or creating an app using a Deno template.
 Once you've logged into the CLI using `slack login` and verified your login using `slack auth list`, you can proceed with the instructions in this guide.

 > 💡 When logging into a workspace using the CLI, we recommend using a workspace where you won't disrupt real work getting done.
 Currently the new Slack Platform beta is only available for workspaces on a paid plan.